-The food allergy community received some excellent news with the release of guidelines for the introduction of peanut to babies.
-The Addendum Guidelines for the Prevention of Peanut Allergy in the U.S. (a report from the National Institute of Allergy and Infectious Diseases (NIAID)) is a very positive step forward in preventing the development of peanut allergy.
+January 2017: The Addendum Guidelines for the Prevention of Peanut Allergy in the U.S. (a report from the National Institute of Allergy and Infectious Diseases (NIAID)) has been released, and it is a very positive step forward in preventing the development of peanut allergy.

 The guidelines represent a dramatic shift from previous advice to parents and caregivers regarding the introduction of peanut in a child’s diet.
 It is critical that health providers including allergists, pediatricians, and general practitioners share consistent information, based on the recommendations, so that parents can make an informed decision.